cheapjack/DigitalMigrations/README.md

 `[0, 0], [1, 1], [2, 1], [3, 0], [4, 1], [4, 0]`

-In programming a list like this can be stored in an array
+In most programming languages this data can be made into a list like this and can be stored in a type of variable called an array.
+Javascript handles all kinds of variable types, you just have to 'declare' what you want to call it and format it like this.

 `var c = [[0, 0], [1, 1], [2, 1], [3, 0], [4, 1], [4, 0]];`

-We're going to use this as a data source to draw a shape in thee OpenJSCAD browser by typing in [this bit of code](openjscad/coffeeGraph.jscad) into the code panel and using SHIFT & RETURN to render it
+We're going to use this as a data source to draw a shape in the OpenJSCAD browser by copying [this bit of code](openjscad/coffeeGraph.jscad) and pasting into the code panel and using SHIFT & RETURN to render it.

 ### Further Tools

-Want to find out more about learning Processing maybe check out Dan Shiffman (Processing inventor) [Highly Enthusiastic video](http://hello.p5js.org/)
+Want to find out more about learning Processing maybe check out Dan Shiffman (Processing inventor) [Highly Enthusiastic video](http://hello.p5js.org/).
+If you want to jump in you can browse the work of a huge community of artists and creatives on the [Open Processing](https://www.openprocessing.org/) site which gets you coding straight away in the browser without downloading anything.

 ### Databending Images into Sound and back
+Make images, sound, play with the sound and turn back to images.

 <img src="imageAndSound/tigerseries.bmp" width=400>